 PODCAST | Cricket SA struggles to defend compulsory take the knee policy

-CSA’s Logan Naidoo admits to Eusebius McKaiser that the directive was taken without consulting Proteas players
+CSA’s Lawson Naidoo admits to Eusebius McKaiser that the directive was taken without consulting Proteas players

 27 October 2021 - 14:06